River Oaks, Houston: County, state, and federal government

 River Oaks is within Harris County Precinct 4.
 As of 2020, R. Jack Cagle is the precinct's County Commissioner.
 River Oaks is in Justice of the Peace/Constable Precinct One.
 As of 2012 Alan Rosen is the constable.

-River Oaks is located in District 134 of the Texas House of Representatives and represented by Sarah Davis, a Republican.
-River Oaks is within District 13 of the Texas Senate and represented by Rodney Ellis, a Democrat.
+River Oaks is located in District 134 of the Texas House of Representatives and represented by Ann Johnson, a Democrat.
+River Oaks is within District 17 of the Texas Senate and represented by Joan Huffman, a Republican.

 The community is within Texas's 7th congressional district.
 As of 2019, the representative is Lizzie Pannill Fletcher.
 The United States Post Office Service (USPS) operates the River Oaks Post Office at 1900 West Gray Street, supporting the zip codes 77027 and 77019.
 The post office sits on a 109160 sqft property with a gross building area of 18100 sqft.
 In addition the Julius Melcher Post Office is near River Oaks.
 In January 2009 the USPS announced that it will put the River Oaks Post Office property up for sale.
 In October of that year the USPS announced that it, for now, will not sell the River Oaks and Melcher post offices.

 Metropolitan Transit Authority of Harris County, Texas (METRO) operates bus services in and around River Oaks.
 Lines serving River Oaks are the 27 Shepherd, 32 Renwick/San Felipe, 41 Kirby/Polk and 82 Westheimer.

 Harris Health System (formerly Harris County Hospital District) designated Casa De Amigos Health Center in Northside for ZIP code 77019 and the Valbona Health Center (formerly People's Health Center) in Greater Sharpstown for ZIP code 77027.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.